BrunoASMauricio/University-Java--Compiler/README.md

 The nodes that represent classes (only 1 for j--), also have a tree of Structures/Expressions.

+Structures are code lines.

-Structure define the control flow and its extended object, Expression, define the "leaf" node expressions/statements.
+They define the control flow and its extended object, Expression, define the "leaf" node expressions/statements.